StevenBlack/vocab/vocabulary.md

 A lover of beauty.

+### affable
+Friendly, good-natured, or easy to talk to.

 ### affectation
 An effort to appear to have a quality not really or fully possessed; the pretense of actual possession.